- About Us

 What's included in your pet's Annual Visit at Ridgefield is a thorough exam, as well as the vaccines deemed appropriate for your pet's health.
 These will vary depending on your pet's age and lifestyle.
 We also perform a stool parasite check (a fecal exam) on all pets and a heartworm check on all dogs.
-Even pets who are on prevention can become infected with heartworms if a dose is late, and in rare cases even if they have never missed a dose.
-It is important that we catch these cases early to begin treatment, as opposed to catching them only when the pet shows symptoms.
+Even pets that are on prevention can become infected with heartworms if a dose is late, and in rare cases even if they have never missed a dose ( recent research has shown that the dog's immune system plays a roll in how the prevention actually works ).
+It is important that we catch these cases early to begin treatment, as opposed to catching them after the pet shows symptoms.

 While the vaccines given vary depending on the type of pet and their needs, rabies vaccination is mandatory for dogs and cats, and highly recommended for horses.
 In Lafourche and Terrebonne Parishes, Rabies vaccination is required every year.

 What is the most important part of the Annual Visit ?
 It is the exam.
 It isn't often that a pet is presented for "just shots" and actually has no other problems.

 2) The Internet's "Dr. Google" is the best source for all information related to my pet, right?